Money Resolutions for the New Year | Mydoh

 6. Give to others

-Why not resolve to give back to others in 2023?
+Why not resolve to give back to others in 2024?
 One way to help raise your kids to appreciate all they have is to have them give to others.
 Giving back could mean donating money or your time.
 Involve your kids and teens by asking them to research a cause dear to their hearts.
 If they’re not sure where to start, encourage them to research charities and organizations that help others in their community.
-As a family, you may decide to prepare home cooked food for food insecure people, foster a future guide dog, or become involved in a social movement.
+As a family, you may decide to prepare home cooked food for people experiencing food insecurity, foster a future guide dog, or become involved in a social movement.
 Check out Charity Intelligence Canada or Canada Helps for more information on how you can give back.

 Learn more: The best ways to teach kids about giving